 Researchers have found that during sleep, the brain detoxifies itself.
 This process improves when the body is elevated, even as little as 5 degrees.
 Onefound that the glymphatic system functions better when a person is inclined during sleep.

 The glymphatic system acts as a natural plumbing structure, removing toxins from cerebrospinal fluid, a substance that surrounds and nourishes the brain.
-Sleeping in an inclined position from an adjustable base can extend the time spent in deep sleep, so the glymphatic system can more effectively remove toxins.
+Sleeping in an inclined position will reduce sleep disturbances, promoting better sleep.

 Nervous System Problems